 Upon graduating from the police academy, all officers begin their careers in the Patrol Division.
 The Officers work an eight hour day, with four days on and two days off.
 They are assigned to one of nine squads that cover three shifts.
-Through a bidding process every three months, the officers are able to request the shift they wish to work.

 The Patrol Division is directly responsible for the day-to-day services provided to citizens within the 27 square miles of Bristol.
 The officers enforce all local ordinances and state laws involving motor vehicle violations and criminal offenses.
 The Patrol Division is the most visible to the public as they respond to a wide variety of complaints.
 On average, the police department responds to over 60,000 calls for service each year.